Little Exterior Updates with Huge Impact

 Light the Way

+When painting brick, consider how the new color will look with other fixed elements on your home's exterior.
 Dark metal hardware and period lighting fine-tune the new garage door, which echoes the Craftsman-design arch of the new entry.
 Moss-color paint coats the siding to seamlessly blend with the home's brick facade.
 Touches of cream and charcoal complete the look.